csci-310-2021/Ecommerce-Restaurant-Website-Shyam136/README.md

 This is an Ecommerce Restaurant Website.
 I have used React and Javascript to build it.
-I have mtaken the PizzaHut website as an guide for the layout of the website. ahdssa
+I have mtaken the PizzaHut website as an guide for the layout of the website. ahds